Delivering data from Yandex Managed Service for Apache Kafka® to Yandex StoreDoc using Yandex Data Transfer

 The transfer will be activated automatically.
 Wait for its status to change to Replicating.

-Make sure data from the Managed Service for Apache Kafka® source cluster topic can be transferred to the Yandex StoreDoc cluster:
+Check that data from the Managed Service for Apache Kafka® source cluster’s topic is transferred to the Yandex StoreDoc cluster:

 -